 In a nutshell, Low Level Laser Therapy (LLLT) causes tissues to heal faster.

 Specifically, LLLT works at the cellular level.
-Human cells produce a natural chemical known as ATP (adenosine triphosphate), which is used to run the body and heal tissue.
+Human cells produce a natural chemical known as ATP, which is used to run the body and heal tissue.
 All of our body’s activities result from the use of ATP, it’s like fuel to a car.

 LLLT stimulates a micro-structure within the cells called the mitochondria to produce slightly higher amounts of ATP (fuel for our cells).
 Thus with more ATP at the cellular level, tissues heal faster, and therefore relief comes quicker.